 Is This a Christian Nation?

-A Roger Williams University School of Law Symposium
+A Roger Williams University School of Law Virtual Symposium

 Did the Founders intend the United States of America to be a Christian nation?
 Does it violate the Establishment Clause of the Constitution to have a Latin cross on a World War One memorial on a public highway or a crèche on the front lawn of a town hall, or to open a meeting of a public body with the Lord’s Prayer?
 How should history be used to resolve such questions?
-The Roger Williams University School of Law assembles some of the nation’s most prominent scholars for a one-day symposium on its main campus in Bristol, Rhode Island.
+The Roger Williams University School of Law assembles some of the nation’s most prominent scholars for a one-day, virtual symposium.

 Introduction to Symposium, RWU Law Professor Carl T. Bogus